Nikon D3200 vs Olympus E-520

 Apart from body and sensor, cameras can and do differ across a range of features.
 The D3200 and the E-520 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (95%), but the viewfinder of the D3200 has a higher magnification than the one of the E-520 (0.53x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Nikon D3200, the Olympus E-520, and comparable cameras.

 One feature that differentiates the E-520 and the D3200 is in-body image stabilization (IBIS).
-The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the D3200 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the D3200 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The D3200 writes its imaging data to SDXC cards, while the E-520 uses Compact Flash or xD Picture cards.
 The E-520 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D3200 only has one slot.